 MBH collects and reports data in accordance with the Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, Revised Edition.
-Data is based on energy and fuel consumption of 20 entities for the period 1 January to 31 December 2020, with an operational control boundary.
-VGT, which was acquired in December 2020 is excluded and will be included in next years' reporting.
+Data is based on energy and fuel consumption of 26 entities for the period 1 January to 31 December 2021, with an operational control boundary.

-UK CO2e emissions were calculated using DEFRA (2020) greenhouse gas reporting conversion factors for all fuels.
-The following factors were used to calculate emissions for non-UK energy: Australia: Australian Government - National Greenhouse Accounts Factors (2020), Singapore: Institute for Global Environmental Strategies (2020), United States: US Environmental Protection Agency (EPA) eGrid (2018) and New Zealand: International Energy Agency (IEA) (2012).
+A market-based approach was used to consider renewable sources of scope 2 energy (opposed to a location-based approach).
+UK CO2e emissions were calculated using DEFRA (2021) greenhouse gas reporting conversion factors for all fuels.
+The following factors were used to calculate emissions for non-UK energy: Singapore: Singapore Energy Statistics (2021), United States: US Environmental Protection Agency (EPA) eGrid (2021).
 Some energy consumption was estimated where primary data was unavailable due to tenancy arrangements.

-MBH CORPORATION PLC INDEPENDENT AUDITOR'S REPORT YEAR ENDED 31 DECEMBER 2020
+MBH CORPORATION PLC INDEPENDENT AUDITOR'S REPORT YEAR ENDED 31 DECEMBER 2021